Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/swagger/README.md

 `--api-spec-location=<path to rest-api-spec clone>`

 If you are adding or updating swagger files, please make sure that they are included in the input file list.
+Also, if you are adding an additional service event, make sure that its `eventType` string is added as a constant and a mapping to the event data model in the `SystemEventMappings` file.

 ``` yaml $(java)
 title: EventGridPublisherClient